akvo/knowledgebase/docs/rsr/program_vs_project.md

 If a project is added to the program, the core/master results framework is automatically inherited.
 Additional indicators can be added per level (e.g. contributing and sub-contributing) but only core/master indicators, i.e. those indicators inherited from the program, are aggregated upward to the Program Overview.

-Note: core/master indicators can also be removed at each level depending on individual projects objectives within a program.
+**NOTE:** core/master indicators can also be removed at each level depending on individual projects objectives within a program.

 Once a program has been established in RSR, a hierarchy is automatically established for the program.
 As new projects are added the program’s hierarchy is built out.
 This can be clearly seen from the ‘Hierarchy’ tab of the program.